oracle/cloudtestdrive/AppDev/helidon-k8s/ManualSetup/FullSetupFreeTier.md

 ![](images/54-eclipse-import-final-stage.png)

-Eclipse will import the projects and start importing the Maven dependencies
+Eclipse will import the projects and start importing the Maven dependencies.
+Expect to see errors listed on the Eclipse `Problems` tab, and projects marked as having errors (red indicators) in the Project Explorer.

 ![](images/55-eclipse-import-progress.png)